Gynecological Cancers: Types, Symptoms, and Treatment

-Gestational trophoblastic disease (GTD) is a term used for a group of pregnancy-related tumors.
-These type of tumors are also quite rare and are further subdivided into five types (one benign and four malignant).
-These tumors usually start in the cells that would become placenta during pregnancy.
-The tumor starts in layers of cells known as trophoblast which surround the embryo and is mostly benign.
-These tumors are highly curable and are mostly treated by chemotherapy.
+Gestational trophoblastic disease (GTD) is a term used for a group of pregnancy-related tumours.
+These type of tumours are also quite rare and are further subdivided into five types (one benign and four malignant).
+These tumours usually start in the cells that would become placenta during pregnancy.
+The tumour starts in layers of cells known as trophoblast which surround the embryo and is mostly benign.
+These tumours are highly curable and are mostly treated with chemotherapy.

 When it comes to the diagnosis and treatment of gynecological cancers, Cytecare provides you with unparalleled services.
 At Cytecare, we have a dedicated unit for women’s oncology and our diverse team includes gynecologists, gynecological oncologists, oncologists, radiation oncologists etc. who have years of experience in treating various gynecological cancers.
 Our medical expertise is complemented by state-of-the-art infrastructure providing you with the most advanced diagnostic facilities.